cmake-basis/BASIS/doc/standard/fhs.rst

 The :doc:`template` provides a reference implementation of this standard.
-See the :doc:`/howto/create-and-modify-project` How-to Guide for details on how to make use of this template to create a new project which is conform with the filesystem hierarchy standard detailed in this section.
+See the :doc:`/howto/create-and-modify-project` How-to Guide for details on how to make use of this template to create a new project which conforms with the filesystem hierarchy standard detailed in this section.

 **Legend**